maecapozzi/blog/content/blog/what-is-a-design-system/index.md

 tags: [{ name: "design systems" }]
 ---

 Design systems are exploding in popularity across the industry.
 [IBM](https://www.carbondesignsystem.com/), [Google](https://material.io/design/), [Uber](https://baseweb.design/), [Shopify](https://polaris.shopify.com/), and [Atlassian](https://atlaskit.atlassian.com/) all have them.
 Smaller, pre-IPO companies are beginning to wonder whether they need to get in on the action.
-But let's talk about what a component library actually _is_ before we decide whether or not your company should invest in one.
+But let's talk about what a design system actually _is_ before we decide whether or not your company should invest in one.

 **A design system is a set of rules, documentation, processes, and encoded decisions that guide the creation of one or more web applications.**